-We report the DIR vs. FAR curves of open set identification in Figs. 16 (a) and (b).
-With a single image or single video per subject in the gallery, the DIRs at 1% FAR are about 25%, and 10% for still image probe and video clip probe, respectively.
-This suggests that a large percentage of probe images or video clips that are matched to their gallery true mates at a low rank in a closed set identification scenario, can no longer be successfully matched in an open set scenario.
-Of course, this comes at the benefit of a much lower false alarms than in the closed set identification.
-The proposed face media collection based matching still shows improvement than a single media based matching.
+images or video clips that are matched to their gallery true mates at a low rank in a closed set identification scenario, can no longer be successfully matched in an open set scenario.
+Of course, this comes at the benefit of much lower false alarms than in the closed set identification.
+The proposed face media collection based matching still shows improvement over single media based matching.
 For example, at 1% FAR, face media collection based matching leads to about 20% and 15% higher DIRs for still image and video clip probes, respectively.